I'm Alice, the founder of Solihull Yoga.

 My Yoga story.

-I completed my 200RYT Yoga Teacher Training in Malaga Spain with the Yoga Alliance of Professionals, since then I have trained as a "Yoga Therapist" and "Childrens Yoga Teacher" with the British School of Yoga.
+I completed my 200RYT Yoga Teacher Training in Malaga Spain with the Yoga Alliance of Professionals in 2017, since then I have trained as a "Yoga Therapist" and "Childrens Yoga Teacher" with the British School of Yoga.
 I also trained with James Reeves of Ekhart Yoga to gain my "Irest Yoga Nidra" certificate.
-I hold additional training certificates in Boxing Yoga and Vinyasa Yoga, and have gained over 800 hours of teaching since qualifying as a Yoga Teacher.
+I hold additional training certificates in Yin Yoga, Boxing Yoga, Vinyasa Yoga, and have gained over 1000 hours of teaching since qualifying as a Yoga Teacher.

-I coach individuals through a full range of movement in their bodies.
+I coach individuals through a full range of movement in their bodies whatever shape size or flexibility they are.
+In my teachings I encourage a healthy connection to the inner self through self awareness and Irest meditation.
 I have a passion for creating personalised plans that coach people towards getting as many benefits as possible from Yoga.

 Hatha and Flow Yoga